 Your brand should provide its customers with flexible options for returning an item.

 You might offer them pre-printed return labels when they receive their package in case a return is required, or you can provide them with printable return labels when they initiate a return request.

 However, if a customer doesn’t want to repackage an item, or repackaging requires specialized skills or materials, you should also include an option to take the unboxed item to a drop-off location, where it can be packaged safely on their behalf.

 Items are sent back to be returned

 Next, returned items are sent back to the business.

-If a customer has chosen to self-mail the package, you can route it back to your warehouse or a 3PL’s fulfillment center location that’s closest to the customer’s address, helping you save time and money on shipping by identifying the most efficient route.
+If a customer has chosen to self-mail the package, you can route it back to your warehouse or a 3PL’s fulfilment centre location that’s closest to the customer’s address, helping you save time and money on shipping by identifying the most efficient route.

-Or, a return can be routed to a fulfillment center with low inventory to optimize stock in each location.
+Or, a return can be routed to a fulfilment centre with low inventory to optimise stock in each location.